Bob handles complex tax cases, often involving novel or first impression issues. His practice includes:

 - Trial and appellate tax litigation

-- Property taxation of commercial, industrial, utility, and special use manufacturing properties
+- Property taxation of commercial, industrial, and special use manufacturing properties

 - Property tax exemptions